WallStreetMojo

 FRM is offered by the Global Association of Risk Professionals (GARP) for risk management professionals looking to gain expertise in risk management practices in the financial services sector.

-This credential helps acquire in-depth knowledge for assessing different types of market-based and non-market financial risks and general practices in the field of financial risk management.
+This credential helps acquire in-depth knowledge for assessing different types of market and non-market-based financial risks and general practices in the field of financial risk management.
 It offers an overview of risk management practices within the financial services sector and is a globally recognized credential.

 What is the Professional Risk Manager (PRM)?

-This certification is more focused on studying the quantitative aspect of financial risk modeling, which plays a critical role in predictive financial analysis, which helps understand emerging risk areas and helps take suitable mitigating measures.
+This certification focuses on studying the quantitative aspect of financial risk modeling, which plays a critical role in predictive financial analysis, which further helps in emerging risk areas and helps take suitable mitigating measures.

 FRM vs PRM Infographics